solkimicreb/react-stax/examples/docs/src/pages/docs/routing/intercept/content.md

 - `fromPage`: the page name the router is routing away from.
 - `toPage`: the page name the router is routing to.
 - `fromParams`: the parameter pool of the previous page.
+- `target`: the Router instance, with a `target.route()` method.
+This method work exactly like the top-level `route()` function, but it can also handle relative paths.

 ```jsx
 import React from 'react';